On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Greenkhorn

 Thus, it suffices to show that

-The next result is the key observation that makes our analysis work for the Greenkhorn algorithm.
+The next result is the key observation that makes our analysis work for Greenkhorn.
 We use an induction argument to establish the following bound:

-It is easy to verify Eq.~\eqref{lemma-descent-inequality-bound} when $t=0$.
-Assuming that it holds true for $t = k_0 \geq 0$, we show that it also holds true for $t = k_0 + 1$.
+It is clear that Eq.~\eqref{inequality:GK-descent-second} holds true when $t=0$.
+Suppose that the inequality holds true for $t \leq k_0$, we show that it also holds true for $t = k_0 + 1$.
 Without loss of generality, let $I$ be the index chosen at the $(k_0+1)$-th iteration.
 Then